Showing posts with label home. Show all posts

 If I could go back there just one last time

-I would eat from paws red grapevine
+I would eat from paws of the red grapevine

 Blueberries, strawberries, beans & potatoes